 Minnie Campbell has now left TranQuill.
-She is persuing other avenues and is considering a full-time cake-making career although she is undecided at present.
-She will no doubt continue to bombard the team with cake photos and hasn’t gone far so will be on hand to help out if she can.
+She is pursuing other avenues and is considering a full-time cake-making career although she is undecided at present.
+She will no doubt continue to bombard the team with cake photos and hasn’t gone far from Canberra so will be on hand to help out if she can.

 Like what you are reading?

 If you feel that the TranQuill Legal team are who you would like to assist you in your legal matter, we would love to hear from you.
 Use the form on our contact page or please do call the Canberra office (9am to 5pm weekdays) or email email@example.com and we will be happy to arrange an appointment for you that suits your schedule.